Stucky (fandom): Analysis and impact

 Stucky as a phenomenon in fandom emerged from online communities that produce fan works.
 These online communities are typically mostly female, in contrast to the majority male mainstream comics fandom.
 Fan works featuring Stucky, which have been created in a wide range of media, including fan art, fanfiction, and fan videos, typically give prominence to emotional imagery and romantic subject material, as opposed to the action- and conflict-centered narratives of Marvel's comic and film source material.
-Stucky fan works thus "realize all the un-filmed narrative moments that fans want to see", with depictions of Rogers's and Barnes' domestic life in 1940s New York – largely unexplored in canonical source material – being a common trope in Stucky fan works.
+Stucky fan works thus "realize all the un-filmed narrative moments that fans want to see", with depictions of Rogers's and Bucky's domestic life in 1940s New York – largely unexplored in canonical source material – being a common trope in Stucky fan works.
 These works are often faithful to the real-world history of pre-war gay culture in New York City; Gay New York, a sociological text by LGBT historian George Chauncey, has been used by some fan creators to accurately depict aspects of this history, including real-life period-specific gay bars that existed in Rogers's canonical Brooklyn neighborhood.

-Francesca Coppa argues that the Stucky fandom is the result of a "complex mix of objectification and identification with these characters", wherein the desire to see sexual or romantic scenarios involving Rogers and Barnes is based in part on sexual or romantic attraction to these characters that fans themselves possess.
+Francesca Coppa argues that the Stucky fandom is the result of a "complex mix of objectification and identification with these characters", wherein the desire to see sexual or romantic scenarios involving Rogers and Bucky is based in part on sexual or romantic attraction to these characters that fans themselves possess.
 Coppa goes on to argue that Stucky represents not merely the objectification of two physically attractive male characters, but also the subjectification of Steve Rogers as character, "with fans writing stories that flesh out his politics, his relationships past and present, his religion, and his sexuality".
 In Captain America, Masculinity, and Violence: The Evolution of a National Icon, author J. Richard Stevens similarly argues that fans of Captain America use the character "to reconstruct and reconfigure cultural significance in their own lives", noting that "throughout the character's history, which contains messages from ultranationalist jingoism to a critique of the role of nationalism in the propagation of racism and terrorism, [Captain America's] narratives have provoked incredibly articulate responses."
-In the specific case of Stucky, Coppa notes that the unlikelihood of Marvel's acknowledging a queer reading of Rogers's and Barnes' relationship in canon "means that much fan energy is spent visualizing what a queer superhero relationship might look like".
+In the specific case of Stucky, Coppa notes that the unlikelihood of Marvel's acknowledging a queer reading of Rogers's and Bucky's relationship in canon "means that much fan energy is spent visualizing what a queer superhero relationship might look like".
 In this regard, Stucky as a phenomenon in shipping is notable in that it devotes significant focus to the characters' imagined gay or bisexual sexual identity, in contrast to slash fan works of the 1970s and 1980s that "distanc[ed] beloved characters from the stereotypes and even the identity of gayness", opting to instead depict the characters as "sharing a great, transcendent love that eliminated the boundaries of gender".